Comparison·Mar 29, 2026·12 min read

 Hyperscience deployments are enterprise programmes.
 The typical sequence is a discovery phase, model training on the customer's specific document types, IT integration with core banking or claims systems, workflow configuration, user acceptance testing, and a phased rollout.
 Insurance carriers and government agencies often take six to nine months from contract to first production document.
 That timeline is appropriate for the buyer profile: a $100M+ organisation processing millions of documents a year, where one percentage point of straight-through processing is worth seven figures.

-Floowed deployments are measured in days for the first decision flow and weeks for full production rollout.
+Floowed deployments are measured in weeks of proper configuration to full production rollout, not the quarters an enterprise IDP forces on you.
 The reason is structural.
-We do not custom-train extraction models per customer; the document intelligence layer handles bank statements, payslips, IDs, financial statements, and loan packets out of the box, including poor-quality scans and mobile captures.
-Credit officers use the Decisioning Canvas to author policies in plain English, not in BPMN diagrams or JSON config files.
+We do not custom-train extraction models per customer; the document intelligence reads and analyses bank statements, payslips, IDs, financial statements, and loan packets out of the box, including poor-quality scans, handwritten inputs, and mobile captures.
+Credit and risk teams use the Decisioning Engine to author policies in plain English, not in BPMN diagrams or JSON config files.
 Integrations to LMS, credit bureaus, KYC vendors, and banking data providers are pre-built (40+ at last count).
 What used to be a six-month systems integration project is a configuration exercise.

 For lenders running RFPs, the practical question is: how many quarters until this is making real decisions on real applications?
 With Hyperscience, that answer is usually two or three.
 With Floowed, it is one.

 Hyperscience pricing is not published.
-Buyers go through a sales cycle, get a custom quote, and typically land in a six-figure annual contract for a meaningful deployment.
-Larger enterprises sometimes pay seven figures.
-Implementation services are usually billed separately.
-There is nothing inherently wrong with that model for the largest accounts, but it puts mid-market lenders in a difficult spot: you cannot benchmark, you cannot model unit economics, and the floor is too high to pilot.
+Buyers go through a sales cycle, get a custom quote, and, by industry reputation, typically land in a six-figure annual contract for a meaningful deployment.
+The largest enterprises are reported to pay seven figures.
+Public reviews have cited per-page costs up to around $1.50, well above cloud-native alternatives, though actual rates vary by contract.
+Implementation services are usually billed separately, on top of the licence.
+There is nothing inherently wrong with that model for the largest accounts, but it leaves most lenders unable to benchmark, model unit economics, or pilot without a long procurement process.

-Published pricing is also a forcing function on the vendor.
-If we cannot deliver value at $499 a month, we should not be charging it.
-That constraint shapes the product: the Decisioning Canvas has to be usable without a services engagement, integrations have to be self-serve, and onboarding has to be measured in days.
+A fast, credits-based quote is also a forcing function on the vendor.
+If we cannot deliver value at the package a lender's volume calls for, we should not be charging it.
+That constraint shapes the product: the Decisioning Engine has to be usable without a services engagement, integrations have to be self-serve, and onboarding has to be weeks of proper configuration, not the quarters an enterprise IDP rollout forces on you.

 Services-led vs self-serve